-Irish playwright George Bernard Shaw once said, “There is no sincerer love than the love of food”.
+Irish playwright George Bernard Shaw once said, “There is no sincerer love than the love of food.”
 For any keen foodie, it’s easy to get on board with that sentiment.
 To help nurture that culinary appreciation, there are a range of Netflix food documentaries for foodies.

 These are shows that tell the stories of the best chefs and restaurants in the world.
 They showcase the craftsmanship that goes into each meal cooked.
 And they illuminate the sheer passion that people can have for food (and drink) in all its forms.